Enphase Energy, Inc. Sued for Securities Law Violations - Contact The Rosen Law Firm Before July 29, 2024 to Discuss Your Rights - ENPH

 So what: If you purchased Enphase Energy securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

-Details of the case: According to the lawsuit, defendants throughout the Class Period provided overwhelmingly positive statements to investors while, at the same time, disseminating materially false and misleading statements and/or concealing material adverse facts concerning: (1) a decrease in battery shipments to Europe and California; (2) slowdown in battery deployment and adoption; (3) longer transition period with Net Energy Metering ("NEM") 3.0; and (4) slower output of inverters manufactured by the new US base manufacturing lines.
+Details of the case: According to the lawsuit, defendants throughout the Class Period made material misrepresentations and omissions of material fact about Enphase's business to the market; namely, defendants failed to disclose that battery shipments were slowing, that Enphase was suffering from a lower transition rate in California and a slower output of inverters, and defendants trumpeted Enphase's Arizona and Florida microinverter deployments when they were being harmed by rising interest rates.
 When the true details entered the market, the lawsuit claims that investors suffered damages.

 No Class Has Been Certified.
 Until a class is certified, you are not represented by counsel unless you retain one.
 You may select counsel of your choice.
 You may also remain an absent class member and do nothing at this point.
 An investor's ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.